astrostab/Denise/README.md

 One thing I'm pretty sure is unique to Denise versus all other web browsers ( as of Aug 2022) is automatic page refresh feature.
 This just reloads (refreshes) the page in user defined time frequency - useful if you want to monitor a page for for example price change or something like that...

-Date of upload to github.
+Date of upload to github
 30 Aug 2022